Skip to main content

 3

-If any step fails, you’ll be prompted to send logs.
+If any step fails, you will be prompted to send logs.
 Approving this action drafts an email with the logs attached, which you can send to our support team for assistance.

 We prioritize your security.
 The verification process and log collection are strictly for troubleshooting.
 Logs are only gathered and sent with your approval and contain only the necessary information for identifying issues with add-in certificate verification.
-Using the “Verify Add-in Certificate State” button helps ensure a smooth, secure experience with our Office add-ins.
+Running the certificate check helps ensure a smooth, secure experience with our Office add-ins.
 For further assistance, feel free to reach out to our support team.